-There can be a lot of unknowns when renting a venue for the first time.
-Even if you are renting for the 10th time, there can be unknowns.
-A good note to start with is to have a good grasp on your show and its needs.
-Understand your budget, your desired audience size and space requirements as all of these can affect the space you choose to perform in.
+There can be a lot of unknowns when renting a venue for the first time or for the 100th.
+To begin, you need to have a good grasp on your show and its needs.
+Your budget, your desired audience size and space requirements will all affect the space you choose to perform in.

-- A base quote: an initial sense of what things generally cost at their venue
+- A base quote: an initial sense of what things generally cost at their venue.

-- You will get a site tour of the building so you can see the space
+- A site tour of the building so you can see the space.

-- What dates they have available for you in their overall venue schedule
+- Available dates in their overall venue schedule.

-- Final quote; once they have a better understanding of your needs, they will be able to provide you with a more accurate quote for the whole rental
+- A final quote: once they have a better understanding of your needs, they will be able to provide you with a more accurate quote for the whole rental.

 The venue will typically ask that you provide as much detail as possible when booking, so that you and they can plan out a detailed schedule of events.
 If you have a mid to large scale show, try planning for one full week to: load in, work on your lighting plot, set set-up, levels, etc. Be as prepared as possible with information about your show including any special requests you may have, such as using fog/haze, open flame, or specific hours of access to the building.

 You should always consider the technical requirements of your show before selecting a venue.
 Technical requirements can have a large impact on what venue you decide to perform in and can also pose some specific restrictions and barriers to venues.
 Technical requirements include: lighting and sound capabilities, video and media needs, set and costume requirements, crew, etc. So, by working out your needs before selecting a venue, you will be able to walk into a space and know right away whether it will work for you or not.